HB1324/Meshtastic/Setup Requirements/README.md

 ## ▶️ How to Use

-1. Download the `setup_meshtastic_env.bat` file to your Windows machine.
+1. Download the `setup_meshtastic.bat` file to your Windows machine.
 2. Right-click the file and choose **Run as administrator** (recommended).
 3. Follow the command prompt as it executes each step.
 4. Press any key to close the window when it says `Press any key to continue...`.